-- Live independently in their own homes
+- Create opportunities to live independently in their own homes.

-- Give family caregivers the tools to do their job
+- Give family caregivers the tools to do their job.

-- Advocate for people who live in assisted-living facilities or nursing homes
+- Advocate for people who live in assisted living facilities or nursing homes.

-Call 1-855-937-2372 to talk to a trained professional who will guide you to the right service options to help meet your needs.
+If you are unsure how HHS can help, call 855-937-2372 to talk to a trained professional who will guide you to the right options to help meet your needs.

-Federal Programs for Older Texans
+Programs for Older Texans

 - Medicare is our country’s health insurance program for people age 65 or older.
 People younger than age 65 with certain disabilities or permanent kidney failure can also qualify for Medicare.
 The program helps with the cost of health care, but it doesn’t cover all medical expenses or the cost of most long-term care.

 - Social Security pays a monthly benefit to older Americans, workers who become disabled, and families in which a spouse or parent dies.
 When you retire, your Social Security payment is based on your average earnings over your working career.
-If you are determined to be disabled, your benefit is based on the amount of income on which you’ve paid Social Security taxes.
+If you are disabled, your benefit is based on the amount of income on which you’ve paid Social Security taxes.

 - Supplemental Security Income (SSI) pays monthly benefits to people with limited income and resources who are disabled, blind, or age 65 or older.
 Some of your income and your resources, including your house and your car, are not counted when deciding whether you’re eligible for SSI.